 Our meetings are via Zoom; & sometimes in person.
 We have many outdoor training, hikes, & field trips scheduled.

 You can help NPAT out when you shop!
 If you use Amazon, you can designate NPAT as the Charity of your Choice via Amazon.Smile.
 Learn more.

-The Native Prairies Association of Texas (NPAT) is a non-profit membership organization & land trust dedicated to the conservation, restoration, & appreciation of native prairies, savannas, & other grasslands in Texas.
-NPAT protects over 3,850 acres of native Texas prairie, including over 100 acres of endangered/threatened tallgrass prairie.
-NPAT is a 501(c)(3) organization, & your membership and contributions are fully tax-deductible to the amount allowed by law.
+Become a MemberJoin us!
+The Native Prairies Association of Texas (NPAT) is a non-profit membership organization and land trust dedicated to the conservation, restoration, and appreciation of native prairies, savannas, and other grasslands in Texas and throughout the United States.
+NPAT protects more than 5,000 acres of native Texas prairie, including over 100 acres of endangered/threatened tallgrass prairie.
+Join today.
+NPAT is a 501(c)(3) organization, and your membership and contributions are fully tax-deductible to the amount allowed by law.